pyladieshamburg/getting-started-raspberry-pi/sensorsetup/reading-sensor-data-from-pi.md

 ```bash
 sudo apt-get vim
 ```
-A recommended minimal configuration would be:
+A recommended minimal configuration to be put in a file named .vimrc in your Raspberry Pi's home directory would be:
 ```
 # change tabstop and shiftwidth to taste (e.g. you might prefer two instead of the given four spaces)
 set nocompatible